-A transformer which is free from all the losses is called an ideal transformer.
-It has zero copper loss, zero iron loss and therefore 100% efficient.
-In an ideal transformer, the output power is equal to the input power in an ideal transformer.
-An ideal transformer can not exist in real condition.
+A transformer that is free from all the losses is called an ideal transformer.
+It has zero copper and iron loss and zero leakage flux, and therefore, it is 100% efficient.
+In an ideal transformer, the output power is equal to the input power.
+An ideal transformer can not exist in reality.

 Properties of an Ideal Transformer

-The proprieties of an ideal transformer are follows.
+The proprieties of an ideal transformer are as follows.

-- Zero Copper loss – Copper loss of an ideal transformer is zero because the winding resistance of the primary and the secondary is zero.
-This means that both the winding have zero resistance and thus, copper loss I2R is zero
+- Zero Copper loss – The copper loss of an ideal transformer is zero because the winding resistance of the primary and the secondary is zero.
+This means that both the winding have zero resistance, and thus, copper loss I2R is zero.

-- Zero leakage flux – The leakage flux is part of the main flux which does not link to secondary winding of the transformer.
-In an ideal transformer, we assume that the entire flux produced in the primary links to the secondary, and thus the entire flux produced in the primary links to the primary and secondary winding.
-In an ideal transformer main flux is restricted in the core only and there is no flux leakage.
+- Zero leakage flux – The leakage flux is part of the main flux, which does not link to the secondary winding of the transformer.
+In an ideal transformer, we assume that the entire flux produced in the primary links to the secondary, and thus, the entire flux produced in the primary links to the primary and secondary winding.
+In an ideal transformer, the main flux is restricted to the core only, and there is no flux leakage.

-- Low Magnetizing Current- An ideal transformer draws very low current to set up magnetic flux in the core.
-An ideal transformer has infinite permeability core.
+- Low Magnetizing Current- An ideal transformer draws a very low current to set up magnetic flux in the core.
+An ideal transformer has an infinite permeability core.

 - Zero % Voltage Regulation- There is no variation in the secondary output voltage with current from zero to full load secondary current.
 Therefore, an ideal transformer has zero % voltage regulation.

-- 100% Efficiency – If a transformer fulfills above three criteria the losses- eddy current, hysteresis and copper loss is zero and the transformer delivers output power equal to the input power, and efficiency of the transformer is 100 %.
-However, this is hypothetical condition and transformer or any equipment can not be 100 % efficient.
+- 100% Efficiency – If a transformer fulfills the above three criteria, the losses- eddy current, hysteresis, and copper loss are zero.
+The transformer delivers output power equal to the input power, and the efficiency of the transformer is 100 %.
+However, this is a hypothetical condition, and the transformer or equipment can not be 100 % efficient.

-Therefore, we can define an ideal transformer as a transformer which has no copper loss, no iron loss and therefore, 100 % efficient.
+Therefore, we can define an ideal transformer as a transformer that has no copper loss and no iron loss, and, therefore, its efficiency is 100 %.